theflockers/release-service-bundles/tasks/publish-to-cgw/README.md

 Tekton task to publish content to Red Hat's Developer portal using pubtools-content-gateway

- - This task _expects_ the content is already push to CDN, it _exposes_ the metadata to Developer portal using content-gateway
+ - This task _expects_ the content is already pushed to CDN, it _exposes_ the metadata to Developer portal using content-gateway
  - This task uses [pubtools-content-gateway](https://github.com/release-engineering/pubtools-content-gateway) to publish content to content-gateway.